Unreleased

 [BREAKING] Alignment

-For short sequence check, and fallback to full-matrix alignment, the kmerLength is used as a basis instead of removed seedLength.
-Coefficient is adjusted to roughly match the old final value.
+For short sequences, the threshold length to use full-matrix alignment is now determined based on kmerLength instead of the removed seedLength.
+The coefficient is adjusted to roughly match the old final value.

 Genome annotation